iterative/dvc.org/static/docs/get-started/example-pipeline.md

 In this example, we will focus on building a simple ML pipeline that takes an archive with StackOverflow posts and trains the prediction model and saves it as an output.
-Check [get started](/doc/get-started) to see links to other examples, tutorials, use cases if you want to cover other aspects of the DVC.
+See [get started](/doc/get-started) to see links to other examples, tutorials, use cases if you want to cover other aspects of the DVC.
 The pipeline itself is a sequence of transformation we apply to the data file: